ATTENTION!

 Don't be cheap, the books cost less than a meal and will pay for themselves in saved frustration, making your cruise a real success.

 • Lastly, I can't address everything you may want to know in a single post, so I suggest you search this site and read some more articles.
 There are several with detailed day by day itineraries.
 Next, after becoming more knowledgeable about what and where you want to go and do, set aside a week and go.
 It really is that easy.
 The central cruising area is small enough that you can completely change your plans on the fly.
 You don't need reservations, you don't need a plan, you don't even need to bring food, just grab your gear and boat and hit the road.
-OH - bring some cash for, fuel and park fees and that food I just said you don't need.
+OH - bring some cash or plastic for, fuel and park fees and that food I just said you don't need.

 John and Linda